 Has this new approach to pain control been tested?

-We, along with our anesthesiology colleagues Penny Liu, MD and Adriana Desilier, MD tested the effectiveness of the injections on pain control using 74 patients – half who received the drug with their spinal fusion and half who did not.
+We, along with our anesthesiology colleagues like Adriana Desilier, MD tested the effectiveness of the injections on pain control using 74 patients – half who received the drug with their spinal fusion and half who did not.

 We found that on average, patients who had the medication had a 20 percent pain reduction in the 24 hours following the procedure and required 33 percent less narcotic medication.
 Our results are published in the July 2016 edition of World Neurosurgery.